ebruyardim/school-projects/BNF_Tree/README.md

 such as computer programming languages, document formats, instruction sets, communication protocols, and the like.

 In this assignment, I generate a BNF-Tree considering the given symbols and production rule, and print the BNF-Tree in a C-style
+The implementation produces different algorithm every time it is run.